There are many types of annuities that can be a smart decision for retirees. Today, we are diving into the different types of annuities for retirement

 Protection Against Longevity Risk

 An immediate annuity can protect against the risk of outliving your savings.
 If you live longer than expected, the annuity payments continue, providing financial security.
+Basically, the insurance company is helping to fund your retirement.

-If you don’t have a spending plan or you are worried you may run out of money, download our free Magical Budget Template:
+If you don’t have a spending plan or you are worried you may run out of money, download our free Magical Budget Template.

 Simplicity